froala/froala-reactive/README.md

 Note that Froala Editor requires a [license for commercial use](https://froala.com/wysiwyg-editor/v2.0/pricing).

+#### Breaking Change from v1.2.x to v2.x

+Version 2.0.0 of this package onwards uses the upgraded Froala Editor V2.
+You will need to update and revise all Froala Editor API usage in your code (e.g. events, additional Froalal Editor method calls, options) as described in the [V2 migration guide](https://www.froala.com/wysiwyg-editor/v2.0/docs/migrate-from-v1).
+Please contact Froala directly for help, unless you really think there is an issue in the reactive wrapper code in this package(!)

 #### Installation

 You can install Froala-Reactive using Meteor's package management system  The Froala-Reactive package automatically includes the separate froala:editor package which provides the actual Froala Editor javascript library: